ScoreTrak/ScoreTrak/docs/black-team/ip-randomization/README.md

 The above configuration will use one of the IPs as source NAT in a round-robin.
 7) Ensure competition workers are routed to the specified IP address

+# Caveats

+Certan protocols like FTP might not play well with IP randomization.